Audi Q3 Sportback Review 2024

 The Audi Q3 Sportback S line builds on that with 19-inch wheels and bespoke exterior styling with privacy glass - making the Q3 Sportback look a bit fancier.
 Other highlights include part-leather sport seats and ambient interior lighting, both of which make the Sportback feel a bit more special.

-Audi Q3 Sportback Edition 1 models are pricey but feature things like 20-inch wheels, Audi’s clever Matrix LED headlights (including front and rear dynamic indicators), a black exterior styling pack and full leather upholstery.
+Audi Q3 Sportback Edition 1 models were pricey new but feature things like 20-inch wheels, Audi’s clever Matrix LED headlights (including front and rear dynamic indicators), a black exterior styling pack and full leather upholstery.
 The ambient lighting pack is extended, too, giving you a choice of colours.

-Topping the range is the Audi Q3 Sportback Vorsprung model, which comes with its own take on 20-inch alloy wheels, a panoramic sunroof and premium Bang & Olufsen sound system.
+Topping the range when it was new was the Audi Q3 Sportback Vorsprung model, which comes with its own take on 20-inch alloy wheels, a panoramic sunroof and premium Bang & Olufsen sound system.
 It also has the Driver Assistance Pack which includes a range of nice-to-have features like adaptive cruise assist and a 360-degree camera.

 While Audi’s options list is fairly extensive, there aren’t any that will make a car particularly more desirable on the used market.
-The Comfort & Sound Pack is worth looking out for on lower-spec models - this adds things like the posh B&O sound system, a rear-view camera and heated front seats.
+The Comfort & Sound Pack is worth looking out for on lower-spec used models - this adds things like the posh B&O sound system, a rear-view camera and heated front seats.
+For a new Q3 Sportback, the Technology Pack is certainly worth adding as it brings a SONOS 3D premium stereo, wireless phone charging, heated front seats, reversing camera, and Parking System Plus.

 Ask the heycar experts: common questions